skyslope/skyslope-forms-widget/readme.md

 # SkySlope Forms Widget

-The Skyslope Forms Widget is a tool that lets users embed Skyslope forms into their own web applications, providing easy access to Skyslope's real estate transaction management features.
+The Skyslope Forms Widget is a tool that lets users embed Skyslope forms into their own web applications, providing easy access to SkySlope's real estate transaction management features.
 It is available as a JavaScript library and can be integrated into a variety of web applications.

 ### Implementation